-One of the reasons we love New Smyrna Beach on Florida's east coast- about an hour outside of Orlando and just south of Daytona.
-This is a town with a beautiful beach that is not packed with high rise hotels.
+We love to take family road trips down to New Smyrna Beach on Florida's east coast- about an hour outside of Orlando and just south of Daytona.
+This is a town with a beautiful wide beach that is not packed with high rise hotels.
 In fact- I can only think of one beach-front hotel- The Best Western.
 New Smyrna is a place where people live, not just vacation.
-And this lack of hotels helps keep the beaches uncrowded, the streets easy to get around, and restaurants, activities, and shopping accessible.
+And this lack of large hotels helps to keep the beaches uncrowded, the streets easy to get around, and restaurants, activities, and shopping accessible.
 Here's a list of some fun things to do in New Smyrna Beach as a family!

-The beach in New Smyrna is wide… especially when the tide it out- which creates a huge play area to ride bikes, fly a kite, play sand volleyball or bocce ball, or just build sand castles.
+The beach in New Smyrna is wide, especially when the tide is out, which creates a huge play area to ride bikes, fly a kite, play sand volleyball or bocce ball, or just build sand castles.
 The water changes “personality” based on the weather.
-In cooler months at high tide you might see some serious wave action- along with surfers, boogie boarders, and kite surfers taking full advantage of the waves.
+In cooler months at high tide, you might see some serious wave action- along with surfers, boogie boarders, and kite surfers taking full advantage of the waves.
 In warmer months there are times that the water is as smooth as glass- making it easy for beginner stand-up paddleboarders, kayakers, and swimmers to do their thing.

 The dynamic of the inlet is unique and unlike any other area,” said Dave Byron, a Volusia County government spokesman.
 “With the jetty on the north side, the narrow inlet is traversed daily by pleasure and commercial fishing where bait fish are being deposited.”